 Growing up in poverty is a damaging experience.
 Even brief exposure to poverty at a young age can shadow a child for life.
-As a wealthy country with one of the 10 largest economies and one of the greatest increases in fiscal balance over the past decade, Canada can aim higher than a middle ranking among peer countries.
+As a wealthy country with one of the largest economies and one of the greatest increases in fiscal balance over the past decade, Canada can aim higher than a middle ranking among peer countries.

-- Canada's level of spending on child and family benefits ranked 25th of 38 countries. - For a single parent with two children, Canada's social protection is only 36 per cent of an average wage.
-For an out-of-work couple with two children it is similarly 37 per cent of the average wage, ranking 29th. - The adequacy of Canada's social transfers (as a percentage of the average wage) to these family types decreased over the past decade, while adequacy increased in 11 of 32 countries.
+- Canada's level of spending on child and family benefits ranked 25th of 38 countries. - For a single parent with two children, Canada's social protection is only 36 per cent of an average wage. - The adequacy of Canada's social transfers (as a percentage of the average wage) decreased over the past decade, while adequacy increased in 11 of 32 countries.